 Body art is becoming increasingly popular and the implementation of Act 149 sets statewide requirements for body art facilities aimed at decreasing the risk of transmission of blood borne diseases such as hepatitis B (HBV), hepatitis C (HCV), and human immunodeficiency virus (HIV).
-Licenses are issued by MDCH after a satisfactory inspection by the local health department or their authorized contractor from another local health department.
+Licenses are issued by MDHHS after a satisfactory inspection by the local health department or their authorized contractor from another local health department.

 Exemptions from Body Art Licensing:

 - State of Michigan licensed physicians (MD or DO) or dentists who utilize body arts procedures as part of patient treatment, as well as other licensed health care professionals working in the same office or facility as that physician and under the direct supervision of that physician.

 - Facilities and individuals that only provide ear piercing services.

 - Review the Public Act 375 of 2010, Requirements for Body Arts Licensing and MDHHS Body Art webpage: www.michigan.gov/bodyart.

 - 2. Apply for a license through the MDHHS Body Art webpage.
 Include your license application fee when submitting.
 Click here to apply.

 - When MDHHS has received the licensure fee they will submit an inspection form to District Health Department No.2 (DHD2).

 - Once DHD2 has received the inspection form from MDHHS, you will receive a package of information along with a bill for the annual inspection fee.